Fast Facts

 • State-of-the-art clinical education center with 189 operatories

-• Renovated Basic Science facility
+• Renovated Basic Science facility and entry lobby

 • Two tiered classrooms exclusively for CDM

-• Collaborative Learning Enrichment classroom
+• Collaborative Learning Environment classroom

 • Pre-clinical Simulation Laboratory